Allegations Against Staff, Carers and Volunteers

 This restriction will apply to allegations made against any teacher who works at a school, including supply and peripatetic teachers.
 'School' includes academies, Free Schools, independent schools and all types of maintained schools.

-There is a new offence of publishing any information in breach of these restrictions.
+There is an offence of publishing any information in breach of these restrictions.
 Publication includes any communication, in whatever form, which is addressed to the public at large or any section of the public.

 It is a defence to show that the person publishing was not aware of the allegation having been made as set out in section141H 'Defences' of the Act.